adlnet-archive/xapi-epub/README.md

 ##### Tools
-- This [epub validator](http://validator.idpf.org/) will give a sense of how well your book validates against the spec
+- This [epub validator](http://validator.idpf.org/) will give a sense of how well a book validates against the spec

 ### The Future